sandesvitor/archlinux_tutorial_installation/README.md

 ----

-For my terminal, I updated my profile with the same color pallets as Pop-Os default gnome-terminal.
+For my terminal, I updated my profile with the same color pallets as Pop-Os! default gnome-terminal.

 ![](images/arch_23.png)